-The marvel of CRO tools
+The value of CRO tools

 CRO tools provide plenty of value when it comes to the technical challenges of conversion optimization… but tools and tactics will only get you so far.

-The problem with CRO tools
+The limitations of CRO tools

 Tools can help you accomplish tactical CRO tasks quickly and accurately.
 Properly set up, they can identify visitor patterns, tell you which version of a webpage is more likely to get the desired response from prospects, and more.

-- Tools don’t provide vision: They give you lots of dots, but they can’t connect those dots for you.
+- Tools don’t provide vision: They’ll give you lots of dots, but they can’t connect those dots for you.
 It takes someone who has solid CRO experience and has delivered verified CRO results at the helm.

-First, here’s why I say “genuine CRO agency”: Many companies actually specialize in digital marketing or website design, but they add CRO to their list of offerings to enlarge their stated capabilities.
+First, let’s clarify why we say “genuine CRO agency”: Many companies actually specialize in digital marketing or website design, but they add CRO to their list of offerings to enlarge their stated capabilities.

 Typically, those agencies will have Google-certified PPC managers and artistically-gifted graphic designers on staff, but they really don’t have anyone with the depth of experience necessary to qualify as a CRO specialist.
 Many marketing managers think CRO is easy.
 They know the theory and they have a few tools, so they hang out a shingle.